fako/writing/setting/index.md

 A big downside for Tera is that only her mother Sinia can turn one of her paintings into a portal.
 Therefor she relies a lot on her mother and recents that she can't create the reality that she truly wants.
-A reality where she and The Savage King are happily in love with each other.
+A reality where she and The Zombie King are happily in love with each other.
 Her mother deems a marriage between her daughter and a barbarian unfit.
-The many paintings that depict Tera and The Savage King in each others arms stand in a dusty basement unapproved by Sinia.
+The many paintings that depict Tera and The Zombie King in each others arms stand in a dusty basement unapproved by Sinia.
-The denial of Tera's love for The Savage King only makes it stronger.
+The denial of Tera's love for The Zombie King only makes it stronger.

 Moko